EAimTY/tuic/README.md

 - `native` - using QUIC's datagram to transmit UDP packets.
 As with native UDP, packets may be lost, but the overhead of the acknowledgment mechanism is omitted.
 Relayed packets are still encrypted by QUIC.

 - `quic` - transporting UDP packets as QUIC streams.
 Because of the acknowledgment and retransmission mechanism, UDP packets can guarantee a 100% delivery rate, but have additional transmission overhead as a result.
 Note that each UDP data packet is transmitted as a separate stream, and the flow controlled separately, so the loss and retransmission of one packet will not cause other packets to be blocked.
+This mode can be used to transmit UDP packets larger than the MTU of the underlying network.

 ### User-space Congestion Control